 Snapback can occur when the lock’s motor has been over rotated or the gears in the lock become out of sync.
 We see this most often with LS5i and LS-500i deadbolt locks.

-The symptoms of snapback are when the locks deadbolt (if it is happening on a deadbolt model and not a leaver model) does not come fully out of the lock or will not go fully back in the lock.
+The symptoms of snapback are when the locks deadbolt does not come fully out of the lock, or will not go fully back in the lock.
 Another symptom of snapback is seen when you try to manually lock the door using the thumb turn and there is tension behind it (this can occur on a deadbolt or leaver model lock).
 You will feel this when you force the lock into the locked/unlocked position and the deadbolt snaps back when releasing the knob.

 Snapback is usually caused when the door has not been shut all the way and the lock is engaged or when the deadbolt is extended and the door is slammed.